Biaowang00/Homework2/README.md

 </table>

 1. Which clause works just like LIKE(<exp>%)?
 (HINT: Look it up on google.)
+	I think we can use STARTING WITH.

 2. What is the function of the GROUP BY clause, and what other clause does it act like?
+	The GROUP BY clause acts like the ORDER BY clause in that it orders the results of the query in the order the columns are listed in the GROUP BY.

 3. Will this SELECT work?